 September Events in Montreal

-- The Gardens of Light: Hundreds of handmade silk lanterns from China combine to create fantastic Asian ambiance at the Montreal Botanic Garden during September and October.
+- The Gardens of Light: Hundreds of handmade silk lanterns from China combine to create an Asian-inspired ambiance at the Montreal Botanic Garden during September and October.
+This annual event coincides with the Chinese Moon Festival, a harvest celebration also observed in Taiwan, Vietnam, Singapore, Malaysia, and other Asian nations.

-- Le Burger Week: Every year, from September 1 to September 7, restaurants from different cities across Canada (Montreal included) make special burgers just for Le Burger Week.
-Burger-lovers all over get a chance to discover these delicious creations and vote for their favorite ones.
+- Le Burger Week: Every year during the first week of September, restaurants from major cities across Canada, including Montreal restaurants, make special burgers just for Le Burger Week.
+Burger-lovers all over Canada will have the chance to discover these delicious creations and vote for their favorite ones while the chefs can experiment and present their newest creations.

 September Travel Tips

-- Canada has its own currency—the Canadian dollar—however in border towns and at major tourist attractions (like Niagara Falls) U.S. currency may be accepted; it is at the discretion of the proprietor.
-When in doubt, use a major credit card, which is widely accepted throughout the country.
+- While Canada has its own currency, the Canadian dollar, U.S. dollars are accepted in some places around Montreal, but you will not get a favorable exchange rate; it is at the discretion of the proprietor.
+When in doubt, use major credit cards, which are widely accepted throughout the country.